List of UK top-ten singles in 1960

 Elvis Presley achieved three top 10 entries in 1960, including the year's best-selling single, "It's Now or Never", which topped the chart for eight consecutive weeks, becoming his longest-running UK number-one hit.

+The Everly Brothers also enjoyed considerable success this year, securing three top 10 entries, including "Cathy's Clown", which spent seven weeks at number-one.

-All of Cliff Richard's six top 10 entries this year gave credit to The Shadows, while the group had two top 10 hits in their own right during the year, including the number-one single "Apache".
-In total, The Shadows had eight entries in the top 10 in 1960, more than any other artist.
+All of Cliff Richard's six top 10 entries in 1960 gave credit to The Shadows, while the group had two top 10 hits in their own right during the year, including the number-one single "Apache".
+In total, The Shadows had eight entries in the top 10 this year, more than any other artist.